 Drawbacks: It can be difficult to transfer without the use of a ramp or lift, but a wheelchair ramp or lift can be ordered and built quickly to solve this problem).

-People who require part-time or occasional outdoor help who lack the strength and balance to utilize a cane, walker, or manual wheelchair may benefit from a mobility scooter.
+People who require part-time or occasional outdoor help and lack the strength and balance to utilize a cane, walker, or manual wheelchair may benefit from a mobility scooter.

 Benefits: Mobility scooters can be used on a variety of terrain, including paved paths.
 Manual wheelchairs necessitate more physical effort.